Why I No Longer Take Certain Standard Process Supplements

 The Bottom Line

-It is true that Standard Process offers high quality whole food & ORGANIC supplements.
-However the sad truth is that they also allow conventional FDA and USDA “inspected” animal products rich not with nutritional value, but with:
+It is true that Standard Process offers high quality whole food & ORGANIC supplements, but only if they are vegetable-based.
+The sad truth is, they also allow conventional FDA and USDA “inspected” animal products that are not rich with nutritional value, but with: